 How I Stopped Drinking Without AA

-The point with our Boom Rethink the Drink Community is that we have found each other because alcohol became the problem, rather than the solution, our lives.
-Our private posts and conversations cover the ins and outs of living life alcohol-free without needing to debate the correctness of any particular approach.
-This kind of community is the kind of community that is changing the face of sobriety and allowing people to drop the stigma of alcoholism and get focused on what works for them.
+The point with that community and the one I later created, is not that we consider ourselves to be alcoholics but that we are people who have found that alcohol became the problem, rather than the solution, in our lives.
+Our private posts and conversations cover the ins and outs of living life alcohol-free without needing to debate the correctness of any particular approach to getting or staying sober.
+Together we are changing the face of sobriety by allowing people to drop the stigma of alcoholism and focus on celebrating living free.

 I’ve never been very good at following the rules.
 I don’t actually intend to be rebellious I just always seem to go my own way.
 When I knew that I needed to stop drinking and found that I could not do it on my own, the biggest reason I didn’t go to AA wasn’t my rebellious nature but simple practicalities.
 I don’t have options where I live.
 There is one English-speaking AA group in my city that meets once a week at the church where I used to teach Sunday school.
 Anonymity in that situation was hopeless so I didn’t even try.